Make the most out of your holiday!

 Other useful tools include getting cash back on your purchases online.
 Pages like Quidco or Topcashback give you money after you have flown or stayed at hotels.

-Upgrades: Though the key is to save money, often you feel like you want to treat yourself to an upgrade.
+Though the key is to save money, often you feel like you want to treat yourself to an upgrade.
 Paying online for an upgrade before you fly is worth checking, to see if they have unsold Business Class seats.
 You might find good deals for the one way trip.
 Alternatively ask at the airport, airport fees for upgrades are always more expensive than buying a return trip in Business Class.

 Additionally from these tips related when buying tickets to travel by air you can also make a note of the following tips to save you money (and often time) when you arrive: